Let’s see how much did I get right? ^^

 Himeko ’s power would depend on how much reservation Mairu managed to get.
 Sawaya, normally an overpowering player and would probably be my favorite to turn this match around already used most of her Kamuy in the semifinal.
 While apparently, some came back, Sawaya is most likely weaker than before.

 As for Ryuuka, I don’t even know if she will have a power.
 Does her Toki fairy, replenish per match or does it have a long cooldown, making it something like once a tournament?
 What about Ryuuka’s anime-only heat vision?
 Is that even canon or not?

 Kyouko is almost a relief in her stability.
 Her threat level would probably depend on what strategy she could make up on the fly.
 I expect that Kyouko also knows about Shindouji’s double aces, so she could probably guard on those reserved rounds.
 I don’t know how Kyouko can prepare against Sawaya or even Ryouka (especially since Ryouka just discovered her power last match) but then again, she found Saki’s “tell”, so this is once again a big question mark.

 Well, as expected, the captain’s match was anyone’s game but Usuzan.
 Sawaya might have been able to turn it around if she has her kamui but she spent them in the semifinals.

-And Ryuuka doesn’t have Toki-fairy (making it a limited ability like Sawaya’s Kamui with a longer cooldown period) but she has her “heat vision” which now has an official name called “zone”.
+And Ryuuka doesn’t have Toki-fairy (making it a limited ability like Sawaya’s Kamui with a longer cooldown period) but she has her “heat vision” which now has an official name called “limitless heaven”.
 Kyouko is the same as always, making up tactics on the fly.